 Right to a Paper Copy of This Notice.
-You have the right to a paper copy of this Notice.
+You have the right to a paper or electronic copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 You may also obtain a copy of this Notice at our website, www.fellowshipcommunity.com.

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice and to make the revised or new Notice provisions effective for all protected health information already received and maintained by the facility as well as for all protected health information we receive in the future.
 We will promptly revise and distribute this Notice whenever there is a material change to the uses or disclosures, your individual rights, our legal duties, or other privacy practices stated in this Notice.
 We will post a copy of the Notice in the facility and on our web site.
 In addition, we will distribute a copy of the revised Notice to all residents currently residing in the facility at the time of the revision.

 If you feel your privacy rights have been violated, you may file a complaint in writing to the facility.
 To file a complaint with the facility contact Melody Sell, Director of Clinical Social Work at 610-769-4319 or Pamela Lackman, Privacy Officer at 610-769-4347.
 We will not retaliate against you if you file a complaint.
 You can also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.